-As part of their initiative, MAG is providing risk education to teach people about the ways landmines can be recognized, avoided, and reported.
-The project will aim to increase knowledge and awareness around the topic/issue in children and people who are residing in IDP camps and affected communities.
+As part of their initiative, MAG provides risk education to teach people about landmine recognition and avoidance, and how to report.
+The project aims to increase knowledge and awareness around the topic/issue for children and people who reside in IDP camps, as well as affected communities.

 “Almost half of all victims of landmines and unexploded bombs are children.
 A child’s ability to correctly identify a landmine or other explosive weapon could save their life.” –MAG

-The internal conflict in Myanmar has been labeled by some as the longest running civil war in the world.
-The conflict has led to a heavy contamination of landmines in several of the areas, such as Kayin, Shan, and Bago, among others.
-MAG has been working in these areas since 2013.
+The internal conflict in Myanmar can be considered the longest-running civil war in the world.
+The conflict has created heavy landmine contamination in several areas, including Kayin, Shan, and Bago.
+MAG has worked in these areas since 2013.